JinhaKimGH/SurveyRESTAPI/README.md

 # SurveyRESTAPI

 A Survey API that can create, add, update, and delete surveys with a RESTful implementation.
-Unit tests and spring-security are also configured.
+Unit tests (IT and Mockito), hpa, and spring-security are also configured.

 This project requires Java 17 and an installation of Maven to run.